Is it worth revisiting the stylish world of the Phantom Thieves with Persona 5 Royal?

 I bought P5 Royal on release day, and this will be the first time that I’m playing an expanded Atlus game.

-Having read the changes implemented in P5 Royal, though, and with the title still one of my favourite games ever, I decided this might actually be worth it.
-My mini review below will thus focus on, erm, how “fresh” Persona 5 Royal is for a P5 original player.
+Having read the changes implemented in P5 Royal, though, and with the vanilla version still one of my favourite games ever, I decided this might actually be worth it.
+My mini-review below will thus focus on how “fresh” Persona 5 Royal is for a P5 original player.
 Is it nostalgic but dreary beyond minutes?
 Or is it a whole different experience?

 Naturally, if you’ve never played the original version, I’d go ahead and tell you to immediately buy P5 Royal.
 It WILL be one of the best games on your PS4.
-You don’t know what you’re missing out on.
+Possibly one of the best JRPGs you’d ever play too.

 All screenshots belong to Atlus, naturally!